-One of which, for e.g., reasonably well known I think, is that I firmly believe that we should have a very conservative approach to Muslim immigration in New Zealand.
+One of which, for e.g., reasonably well known to people who know me I think, is that I firmly believe that we should have a very conservative approach to Muslim immigration in New Zealand.
 I am not anti-Muslim immigration, at all, but I am in favour of a very conservative approach to allowing Islamic immigration into New Zealand.

-I am becoming increasingly cynical and conservative about double standards in New Zealand society.
+I am becoming increasingly cynical and concerned about double standards in New Zealand society.
 Evident in a number of ways.

 When it comes to ethnicity, in recent times we have become very accustomed to a very settled narrative of ‘we are not doing enough for Maori and Pasifika’ we are ‘too hard on Maori and Pasifika’, ‘we are not making it easy enough for Maori and Pasifika to get vaccinated’ amongst other issues.